 - … and many more

-I’ll be doing a talk on “Improving the troubled relationship between scientists and wikipedia” (see picture top right) with help from John Byrne who has been a Wikipedian in Residence at the Royal Society and Cancer Research UK.
+I’ll be doing a talk on “Improving the troubled relationship between Scientists and Wikipedia” (see slides below) with help from John Byrne who has been a Wikipedian in Residence at the Royal Society and Cancer Research UK.

 How much does finding out more about all this wiki-goodness cost?
 An absolute bargain at just £29 for two days – what’s not to like?
 Tickets are available on eventbrite, register now, while tickets are still available.